flyingcircusio/doc/src/reference/security/data-protection.rst

 * two-factor security for granting access (e.g. personal password and transponder card) with logging
 * physical access must be documented
-* 24 hour guard services with linked alarm system
+* preferably 24 hour guard services with linked alarm system
 * separate physical security zones for general areas, data center infrastructure and customer-accessible areas
 * separately locked racks with the possibility to use custom locks and keys.